 Yes, I'd like to share the outcomes of my work in a variety of ways.
-I've already had a couple of well-received articles published in Down to Earth magazine and in the newspaper - Deccan Herald.
+I've already had a couple of well-received articles published in Down to Earth magazine and in the Deccan Herald newspaper.
 These articles have been translated and published in regional publications to ensure that the information reaches the widest potential audience.
-I intend to write more popular articles, not just in English but also in local languages in order to reach out to those for whom forest rights matter the most.
+I intend to write more popular articles, not just in English but also in local languages to reach out to those for whom forest rights matter the most.
+I have plans to generate communication material (in local language) in the form of short WhatsApp videos that will help reach a wider audience in Karnataka.

 I also plan to make presentations and present them at conferences.
 ATREE, the host institution with which I am currently associated, has been working with local communities in various parts of India for over two decades.
 I intend to use this network to disseminate my study findings and keep the information flowing.
 In addition, my involvement with Kalpavriksh Environment Action Group has resulted in interactions at various levels - from the bureaucracy to advocacy NGOs to grassroot level activists and community-based organisations.
 I am a member of several networks that work on community-based conservation initiatives, including the International Consortium of Community Conserved Areas (ICCA - South Asia); Community Forest Rights - Learning and Advocacy (CFR-LA) network and a newly initiated network of researchers working on advancing theoretical knowledge of forest rights issues in India